cpd67/ring-a-jingle/README.md

 # ring-a-jingle
-Call a twilio number, get a jingle.
+Call a number, get a jingle.